binpash/pash/scripts/remote/README.md

 to the absolute path of `controller/rc.json` on the host system.
 It does not have to exist.

 The rcfile is a JSON document.
-The process uses the following keys:
+Some useable examples are in `controller/configs`.
+A controller uses the following keys:

 * `host`: A hostname or IP address on which an SSH daemon runs.
 Defaults to `localhost`.